Fernando812/Fernando812/README.md

 Version Control & Collaboration: Git · GitHub · GitBash

-I’m currently contributing to a collaborative project on GitHub, applying predictive modeling techniques and cloud-based tools to extract insights and support data-driven decision-making.
+I’m currently contributing to a collaborative project on GitHub, applying predictive modeling techniques like Random Forest.

 🏆 Core Competencies & Soft Skills
 Strong analytical thinking with a focus on results